Pissaia92/city-sense-02/README.md

-# City Sense - Urban Quality of Life Index
+City Sense 🌆

-Description: Web application that analyzes and compares the quality of life in different cities, providing detailed metrics on climate, humidity, traffic, and weather trends.
+A web application that analyzes and compares the quality of life in different cities, using metrics such as climate, traffic, humidity, and weather trends.
+The project is open source and can be expanded to accommodate different use cases.

-It is an open-source project that allows for the implementation of various features depending on the intended use.
-Accessible at: https://city-sense.vercel.app/
+📌 Objective

+To provide an interactive quality of life index, enabling comparisons between cities and exploring predictions based on machine learning.

-Technologies Used:
+🛠️ Technologies

-## Frontend:
+Frontend

-React + TypeScript - Core Framework
+React + TypeScript

-Vite - Build tool and development for ultra-fast loading

-Recharts - Data Visualization
+Vite (fast build)

+Recharts (data visualization)

-Tailwind CSS - Styling
+Tailwind CSS

-Luxon - Date Manipulation

-## Backend:
+Luxon (date manipulation)

+Backend

-REST API: FastAPI for scalable endpoints with JWT authentication (optional)
+FastAPI (scalable endpoints with optional JWT)

-Machine Learning: Scikit-learn models for quality of life prediction
+Scikit-learn (QoL prediction models)

-Data Validation: Pydantic for type-safe schemas

-Deployment CI/CD: Automated pipelines in Render

-### Features:
+Pydantic (data validation)

+Render (CI/CD and automated deployment)

+✨ Features

-Detailed QoL analysis by city
+Detailed quality of life analysis by city

-City Comparison

-QoL forecasting with machine learning
+Side-by-side comparison between cities

+Machine learning-based predictions

-Interactive comparison charts
+Interactive and responsive charts

-Light/Dark Mode
+Light/Dark Mode support

+🔗 Deployment

+Available at: city-sense.vercel.app